All in One View

 Automatically generate docstrings

-Generative AI services such as Google Gemini can read your code and write docstrings automatically, to a certain extent.
+Generative large language model (LLM) services such as Google Gemini can read your code and write docstrings automatically, to a certain extent.

 To do this, ask the system to create a docstring and copy your code into the prompt text box.
 Below is an example prompt and the reply generated by the Google Gemini algorithm: